Maria Adeodata Pisani: Life

-Once in Malta, Pisani decided to become a nun, although her mother preferred that she marry.
-Besides suffering from delicate health, Pisani had a deformed shoulder, caused, it was testified, by injuries sustained at the hands of a maid who beat her when she lived with her grandmother in Naples.
-Although her mother tried to find her a suitable husband, Pisani invariably declined such proposals, preferring to lead a quiet life, of attending church and helping the poor.
-The people who knew her started to comment about her pious behavior.
+Besides suffering from delicate health, Pisani had a deformed shoulder, caused, it was later testified, by injuries sustained at the hands of a maid who beat her when she lived with her grandmother in Naples.
+Her mother tried to find her a suitable husband, but Pisani declined all marriage proposals, preferring to lead a quiet life, attending church and helping the poor.
+Instead, she wanted to enter St Peter's monastery as a novice.
+Her mother tried to dissuade her but Pisani was determined to become a contemplative nun.

-Upon turning 21, she entered the Benedictine Community in St. Peter’s Monastery and took the name Maria Adeodata ("given by God").
+Upon turning 21, she entered the Benedictine community of cloistered nuns at St Peter’s monastery in Mdina and took the name Maria Adeodata ("given by God").
 She made her solemn profession two years later.
-In the cloister, Pisani was a seamstress, sacristan, porter, teacher and novice mistress.
+In the cloister, Pisani was talented at lace-making.
+She held several roles such as sacristan, porter, teacher and novice mistress.
 Her charity was a benefit to her fellow nuns and to many people outside the cloister as well.

 Pisani wrote various works, the most well-known of which is The mystical garden of the soul that loves Jesus and Mary, a collection of her personal reflections between the years 1835 and 1843.
+This work has been described as "a micro masterpiece of spiritual writing".

 She was abbess from 1851 to 1853 but had to retire from her duties because she suffered from heart problems.
 She died on 25 February 1855, aged 48, and was buried the next day in the crypt of the Benedictine monastery at Mdina.

 Pisani was remembered for her sanctity, love of the poor, self-imposed sacrifices, and ecstasies so complete that she was seen levitating.

 Veneration

-In 2001 she was beatified by the John Paul II, who cited as the miracle required for her beatification a 24 November 1897 incident in which the abbess Giuseppina Damiani from the Monastery of Saint John the Baptist Subiaco, Italy was suddenly healed of a stomach tumour following her request for Maria Pisani’s intervention.

-Pope John Paul II declared her a Blessed on 9 May 2001 at Floriana, Malta, soon followed by the unveiling of a huge portrait of the Blessed — a replica of an original oil painting commissioned in 1898 by Pietro Pace, the Archbishop of Rhodes and Bishop of Malta.
+Pisani's cause was formally opened on 29 April 1898, granting her the title of Servant of God.
+Pope John Paul II declared her a Blessed on 9 May 2001 at Floriana, Malta, citing as the miracle required for her beatification a 24 November 1897 incident in which the abbess Giuseppina Damiani from the Monastery of Saint John the Baptist Subiaco, Italy was suddenly healed of a stomach tumour following her request for Maria Pisani’s intervention.
+The beatification was soon followed by the unveiling of a huge portrait of the Blessed — a replica of an original oil painting commissioned in 1898 by Pietro Pace, the Archbishop of Rhodes and Bishop of Malta.
 The Pontiff also announced that her feast would be celebrated on 25 February, the day of her death.

+Today the back wing of St Peter's monastery in Mdina has been opened to the public as a museum.
+The rooms of the Blessed Adeodata Pisani at the monastery are also open to visitors.